TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.37.md

 ---

-So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.
+So Sennacherib king of Assyria departed, went away, returned to Nineveh, and stayed there.